Behind the Scenes: The Lost Colony

 How to see The Lost Colony

-In 2024, The Lost Colony will take the stage at 8:30 pm, Monday through Saturday, from May 31st through August 24th.
+In 2024, The Lost Colony will take the stage at 8:30 pm, Monday through Friday, from May 30th through Saturday, August 24th.
 The show runs for approximately two hours, with a 15-minute intermission.
 Tickets can be purchased in advance.
 For 2024, adult tickets range from $25 to $40, and kids tickets for ages 6 to 12 are 50% off of the adult ticket price.
 Kids 5 and under are free.
 On Monday nights in 2024, kids 12 and under are free, thanks to a sponsorship by Kitty Hawk Kites.
+Discounts are available for seniors, military, students, and groups of 15 or more.
 We recommend grabbing dinner at Outer Banks Brewing Station in Kill Devil Hills on your way to the 87th season of The Lost Colony

 Courtney Wisecarver